Martin-DevWeb/typescript-quest/README.md

 - We can use `super()` in the constructor of the child class to call the constructor of the parent class.

 - If we want to use a method from the parent class in the child class we use `super.methodInParentClass()`.
+Next, you call the super method with the name of the new object and the method freshly created.

 - Polymorphism is when we have multiple classes that have the same method, but a different implementation of that same method.
 Polymorphism use inheritance to use the same method with a different implementation.